 I did so many low paying jobs during those years.
 Most of them could have developed into something good, but my self-esteem was so low I never did well.
 I learned to live on very little money and had huge credit card debts.
-I floundered for so many years, trying everything I could to get out of anxiety and depression and live a good life.
-I often struggled for a long time trying to learn something I thought would help, only to find later it was either a complete waste of time or made things worse.
+I floundered for so many years, trying everything I could to get out of depression and live a good life.
+I often struggled for a long time trying to learn something I thought would help, only to find out later it was either a complete waste of time or actually made things worse.

 My journey to a happy and productive life would have been so much quicker

 if I’d had an experienced guide.